 If your first thoughts of London are the Royal Family and Downton Abbey, prepare to be blown away.
 English history and culture are juxtaposed against streets lined with Indian restaurants and Chinese New Year celebrations.
 The birthplace of the English language is now home to speakers of more than 30 other languages – and that is not counting the variety of English accents you will hear.
 Skyscrapers tower over 17th-century buildings while Big Ben overlooks the River Thames.
 Study abroad in London and you find yourself constantly surprised by what you discover in one of the world’s most diverse and global cities.

 Part of the experience is to live like a Londoner.
 The overwhelming majority of students choose to live in shared apartments – the English call them flats – spread across the city.
 While apartments are as varied as the city itself and no two flats are alike, all of them are located in safe neighborhoods and secure buildings.
-Regardless of where you live, you can expect a 45- to 60-minute commute to the CAPA Center.
-We’ve got your commute covered with an unlimited pass for Zones 1 and 2 on the London Underground.
+Regardless of where you live, you can expect a 45- to 60-minute commute to the CEA CAPA Center.

 You can expect the following: